DominickSantaMaria/MyHostFrontEndApplication/README.md

 19 Nov 2021
 1. Pushing updated CSS table layout for admin view.
 No functionality yet.
 Plan to work on client/host requests.

+30 Nov 2021
+1. Sorry for lateness ;n; updated tableMap.html to have provided string parsing functions when sockets implemented.
+Two functions for either each string or one entire string.

 -----------------------------------------------
 # Completed Steps:
 1. Organize and develop created home screen